google/timesketch/docs/APIClient.md

 The API client is a set of Python libraries that can be used to interact with the REST API of Timesketch from notebooks or scripts.
 It takes care of setting up authentication, sending the API calls to the server, error handling, and presentation.

-This is not meant to be a full fledged documentation of the API client, but rather a starting point for people on how to use the API client in a script.
-The same methods can be used for interactions in a notebook, however those instructions are best left in a notebook (TODO: Create a notebook and link to it here).
+This documentation will give an overview for the most common use cases of the API client.
+Some available methods will not be covered in this documentation whereas others will be documented further in a notebook.
+(TODO: Create a notebook and link to it here).

 ## Basic Connections

 The API client defines a config library specifically intended to help with setting up all configuration for connecting to Timesketch, including